komalsrathi/marislab-webportal/README.rst

 * add description for each project.
 * for a plot, get raw data from which the plot came.
 * add functionality for b/w plots using dropdown.
-* add datatype on Y axis to show whether it is FPKM/TPM/log.
-* look through plots to optimize viewing.
 * user traffic record
-* statistics on how many datasets/samples we have. (bubbleplot)
 * check if bottom filter is visible or not.